 Thus, the women (men did not recruit as nurses until the late 1960s) who saw their calling not only as nurses, but as military nurses, had two options.
 The first was to attend a regular (civilian) school of nursing and then follow that with the IDF officer course for nurses.
 The second was to attend the only military school of nursing, at Tel-Litwinsky (Tel HaShomer) hospital.

 For example, after the war, Shoshana Bar ,who had been posted to the Abu Gosh Monastery field hospital during the 1948 Arab-Israeli war, continued her service as an IDF officer and became head nurse at the Sarafand (Assaf Harofeh) operating room.
 Esther Kantor, after her dismissal from the military, continued on to nursing school, having discovered her true vocation.
 Similarly, Dvora Rabinowitz and Atida Ilam who had served together as medical assistants, chose, in 1949, to study in the first year of the military school for nurses.
 Additionally, some of the (already) qualified nurses continued directly to the IDF’s regular army service.
+The interviewed nurses who were served at military hospitals and from 1949 served at the ministry of health hospitals- their natural and functional place of action.
+They testified that in their day to day routine, they did not practice any 'military medicine' rather than usually civilian medicine including caring of trauma and illness patients.
+Therefore, they felt no difficulty as women in the military framework.

 The Military Nursing School at Tel HaShomer